AdamGagorik/ffxiahbot/doc/source/markdown/setup.md

 This is a quick giude to getting pydarkstar running.
 For more detail, as well as understanding how pydarkstar works, **please read the usage section**.

+* **Read and follow the directions**.

+#### Notes

+* Computers do not magically know where to find files; you need to tell them.
+* Unless you know what you are doing, do not use pydarkstar in ways that I have not outlined.

 #### Linux

 * Linux already comes with python.
 You should use **python3**, which is not the default.